arthi2900/app1/docs/prd.md

 7. screenshot.png - Academic Management page showing Teacher Assignment tab with annotation 'Not Required' indicating Academic Year field should be removed
 8. screenshot.png - Registration form showing School Name text input field with annotation requesting dropdown populated from School Master list
 9. screenshot.png - Teachers List page showing 'Edit' text with annotation requesting Edit button or pencil icon for editing purpose, plus search and filter functionality\n10. screenshot.png - Landing page showing Login/Register buttons and Get Started section with annotation 'No Need' indicating these elements should be removed
+11. screenshot.png - Add Question form showing 'Question' field and 'Subject' field with annotations: 'you must list only the classes assigned to the teachers in the school' (pointing to new'Add Class' field requirement) and 'you must list only the subject for the classes assigned to the teachers in the school' (pointing to modified 'Add Subject' field requirement), with'No Need' annotation indicating removal of certain fields